‘Bachelor’ Finale Proposal Dresses: Pictures Of Vanessa Grimaldi, Raven Gates

 As Fetman said in a previous interview, he takes the work of dressing the Bachelor finale contestants very seriously.

 “It could be the day you get engaged or it could be the worst day of your life,” Fetman told PeopleStyle last year.

-“I never want her to think, ‘He didn’t pick me because he didn’t like the way I looked.’ ”
+“I never want her to think, ‘He didn’t pick me because he didn’t like the way I looked.'”

 As People added, both Vanessa and Raven had plenty of choices for their Bachelor finale proposal dresses.

-“Vanessa’s options include an ivory, strapless sequin gown with floral embellishments, a sexy black second-skin design, a red halter with a dramatic thigh-high slit and a glittering midnight blue dress.
+“Vanessa’s options include an ivory, strapless sequin gown with floral embellishments, a sexy black second-skin design, a red halter with a dramatic thigh-high slit and a glittering midnight blue dress.”

 “While Vanessa played with different necklines, Raven stuck to the same high-neck silhouette with her four options, including a very bridal-looking white gown covered in pearls, a sparkly green design, an icy blue halter with sequin embroidery and a black gown with a high slit and sheer panels.”